DanMS98/drone_racing_ros2/README.md

     ros2 service call /drone1/tello_action tello_msgs/TelloAction "{cmd: 'land'}"
     ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -r __ns:=/drone1
 ## Instructions for using Docker
+There is also an image prepared for this repo to streamline the process.
+This image also includes the [Tentone Tello-ROS2 repository](https://github.com/tentone/tello-ros2) for working with a real Tello.

 ### The Image
-To build the image, run the Docker file using the following command:
+To build the image, go to the root of the repo run the Docker file using the following command:

     docker build -t drone_racing_ros2:humble .